darthjee/arstotzka/README.md

 - flatten: Indicator telling that to flattern the resulting array (false by default)
 - full_path: Full path to fetch the value (empty by default)
 - klass: Class to be used when wrapping the final value
-- json: Method that contains the hash to be parsed (json by default)
+- json: Method that contains the hash to be parsed (`:json` by default)
 - path: Path where to find the sub hash that contains the key (empty by default)
 - type: Type that the value must be cast into ([TypeCast](#typecast))